Last Updated: 18 June 2026

 Ancillary activities

 Ancillary activities of Connected Persons may lead to conflicts of interest between the Connected Person and Bitpace or Bitpace’s clients.
-Therefore, ancillary activities are not allowed to be conducted by Connected Persons unless the Compliance Officer has provided permission for a specific activity, irrespective of whether the position is paid or unpaid.
+Therefore, ancillary activities are not allowed to be conducted by Connected Persons unless the corresponding Compliance Officer has granted permission for a specific activity, irrespective of whether the position is paid or unpaid.